AirOne01/ideas/README.md

 * [ ] There would be a big feed of the latest news, tweets and videos

 ## The Great Timeline
-*A timeline website lisitn everyajor events in the VR industry*
+*A timeline website listing every major events in the VR industry*
 * [ ] Could replace nijunikai